jenningsanderson/oop-design-patterns/README.md

 ###Design
 An abstract command class which declares an interface for executing operations.

+Using commands such as “execute” or “unexecute” allows the following:

+	commands.each{ |command| command.execute}

 ##References
 1. Gamma, Helm, Johnson, Vlissides.
 Design Patterns: Elements of Reusable Object-Oriented Software (Gang of Four)